gmcmillan100/docs/rsync.md

 # Enable rsync daemon on Nassua

-1. ssh into the server as root
+1. SSH into the server as root:

 	```
 	ssh root@192.168.1.105